 Overview

-The 275 separate cascades form a curtain of foaming water which crashes through tangled sub-tropical jungle over a vast granite amphitheatre, protected by national park status.
-Both countries offer scenic walkways with breath-taking scenery around every corner and easily observed wildlife.
-From the Brazilian side you’ll get a panoramic view of the 3km cliff edge, on the Argentine side there is a series of walkways leading you above, below and even behind the water.
+Both countries offer scenic walkways with breathtaking scenery around every corner and easily observed wildlife.
+From the Brazilian side, you’ll get a panoramic view of the 3km cliff edge, on the Argentine side there is a series of walkways leading you above, below and even behind the water.

-Our top holiday styles to Iguazu Falls
+Our top holiday styles to Iguazú Falls

 THE UK’S NO. 1 SPECIALIST IN TRAVEL TO LATIN AMERICA